-How does it harm my baby?
+How does smoking harm an unborn baby?

 When you smoke, you breathe in over 4,000 chemicals from a cigarette.